All Episodes

 The United States Congress is the either non-existent or enemy.

-No, not in the least, the Congress.
+No, not in the least at Congress.

-They don't care over there whether it's majority or minority, whatever it is, the mullahs don't care as long as it's implemented.
+They don't care over there whether it's majority or minority, whatever it is.

 It should not be able to be implemented if the Congress doesn't approve it or ratify it.

-But Rush, but rest the United Nations already has that's exactly right.
+But rest, the United Nations already have.

 And Kerry's essentially saying he and Obama don't either.

-Because he said they don't care over there whether it's majority or minority.
+Because he said, they don't care over there whether it's majority or minority.

 They just care whether it's implemented.